 \section{Introduction}

-Data-driven methods for analysis, modelling, and control of dynamical systems has recently attracted considerable attention, see, e.g., the survey articles~\cite{prag2022toward,MartScho23} and the references therein.
-A key aspect is the Lyapunov-based stability analysis of dynamical systems as well as for controller design, see, e.g., \cite{BerbKohl20}.
-For nonlinear systems, however, guarantees for data-driven approaches require a sophisticated analysis~\cite{scharnhorst2022robust}, which may, e.g., also be conducted in the behavioral setting relying on input-output data~\cite{markovsky2021behavioral}.
+Data-driven methods for analysis, modelling, and control of dynamical systems {have} recently attracted considerable attention, see, e.g., the survey articles~\cite{prag2022toward,MartScho23} and the references therein.
+Key aspects are the Lyapunov-based stability analysis {of and the controller design for} dynamical systems, see, e.g., \cite{BerbKohl20}.
+For nonlinear systems, however, guarantees for data-driven approaches require {more sophisticated techniques}~\cite{scharnhorst2022robust}.
 In this work, we provide a framework that allows to infer stability properties of the original system from its data-driven surrogates (and vice versa).
-Hereby, we leverage the Koopman operator, which provides a theoretically-sound foundation for analysis and control of dynamical systems through the lens of observables, see, e.g., \cite{rowley2009spectral,mauroy2016global} and~\cite{proctor2018generalizing,otto2021koopman}.
-In the Koopman approach, the dynamics is lifted to an infinite-dimensional function space of observables.
-Therein, data-driven surrogate models are approximated using regression.
-The most prominent approximation technique is extended dynamic mode decomposition (EDMD; \cite{WillKevr15}), an algorithm that builds upon a finite dictionary of observables and which has been used in a wide range of challenging applications, see, e.g., \cite{XuWang23,ZhaoYue23,ZhouLu24} for some recent examples.
+Hereby, we leverage the Koopman operator, which provides a theoretically-sound foundation for analysis and control of dynamical systems through the lens of observable {functions}, see, e.g., \cite{rowley2009spectral,mauroy2016global,otto2021koopman}. {The underlying idea is to lift the dynamics to an infinite-dimensional function space.
+Then, finite-dimensional surrogate models are constructed using regression in a data-driven fashion}.
+The most prominent approximation scheme is extended dynamic mode decomposition (EDMD; \cite{WillKevr15}), an algorithm that builds upon a finite dictionary of observables and has been used in a wide range of challenging applications, see, e.g., \cite{XuWang23,ZhouLu24} for some recent examples.